AdobeDocs/target-learn.en/help/integrations/set-up-a4t-reports-in-analysis-workspace-for-auto-allocate-activities.md

 The following sections specify which configurations are required, depending on which of these methods you choose.

 * The confidence metrics should be removed from the A4T panel regardless of the panel creation method (both are detailed below).
-Instead, reference these values in [!DNL Target] reporting as these values.
+Instead, reference these values in [!DNL Target] reporting.
 Additionally, activity winners can be identified in [!DNL Target] reporting.
+Details on activity winner identification can be found in the [Identification of Activity Winner](#winner) section below.
 >
 >* To avoid confusion, uncheck the "[!UICONTROL Percent]" presentation of the [!UICONTROL Conversion Rate] metric.
 [Screenshot and details below](#hide-percentage).
 >